Information for Non-US Citizens

 See links below for additional information:

 - S.A.V.E.
 (Systematic Alien Verification for Entitlements).

-- Details for applicants with an out-of-country driver license.
+- Details for applicants with a Foreign License.

 Non-Citizens Driver’s License, Permit or Identification Card One-Time Extension